cybergarage/uecho-rs/README.md

 ![](doc/img/framework.png)

-However, the `uecho-rs`, developer has only to set basic listeners to implement the devices and controllers because uEcho handles other requests such as request and notification requests automatically.
+However, the developer has only to set basic listeners to implement the devices and controllers because the `uecho-rs` handles other requests such as read and notification requests automatically.

 [enet]:http://echonet.jp/english/